On a non-Abelian Poincar\'e lemma

-For such an analog, the first term in equation~\eqref{multi_eq.abelstokes} should be replaced by the multiplicative direct image followed by the Darboux derivative $g\mapsto \D (g)=-dg\,g^{-1}$, while the operator $d$ in the second term should be replaced by the non-linear operation of `taking curvature':
+For such an analog, the first term in equation~\eqref{multi_eq.abelstokes} should be replaced by the multiplicative direct image followed by the Darboux differential $g\mapsto \D (g)=-dg\,g^{-1}$, while the operator $d$ in the second term should be replaced by the non-linear operation of `taking curvature':

-As we shall see, a certain modification arises in the r.h.s. as well.
-The formula as a whole is slightly more complicated than a naive analog of~\eqref{multi_eq.abelstokes}.
+As we shall see, certain other modifications arise for both sides and the formula as a whole is slightly more complicated than a naive analog of~\eqref{multi_eq.abelstokes}.
 (At the same time, in hindsight all extra complications allow a geometric interpretation and are geometrically natural.)